Nord Stream 2: The gas pipeline's second power struggle | DW | 31.01.2022

 Another proposal is to further delay formal approval for Nord Stream 2 to begin operations as leverage to force Russia back from the brink of war.

-Germany's energy regulator now says Nord Stream 2 is unlikely to win approval before the summer.
+Meanwhile, Germany's energy regulator recently said Nord Stream 2 is unlikely to win approval before the summer.

 Edited by: Hardy Graupner